 The stretch of Wyndham Street running uphill from Central toward LKF has long functioned as Hong Kong's most concentrated block of serious dining.
 LKF Tower, which anchors the lower end of that corridor, operates less like a single address and more like a vertical neighbourhood: multiple restaurants stacked across floors, each drawing a different crowd and price point, all competing for the same pool of expense-account dinners, date nights, and long-haul visitors who have done their research.
 Reaching the seventh floor of that building to find an Argentinian steakhouse is, in Hong Kong terms, entirely logical.
 The city has been importing premium red-meat dining for decades, and the demand has never softened.

 Buenos Aires Polo Club sits at that intersection of place and appetite.
 Central is not a neighbourhood where restaurants survive on foot traffic alone.
 The clientele here is intentional, and the competition is relentless.
-Within walking distance, you have the kind of French and Italian programs — Caprice, 8 1/2 Otto e Mezzo Bombana, Amber, Ta Vie — that attract Michelin inspectors and 50 Best voters.
+Within walking distance, you have the kind of French and Italian programs, Caprice, 8 1/2 Otto e Mezzo Bombana, Amber, Ta Vie, that attract Michelin inspectors and 50 Best voters.
 Holding ground in that company, as an Argentinian steakhouse, requires more than a decent cut of beef.
 It requires a wine program that can carry its own weight.

-Get Exclusive Access →The Wine Program as the Differentiating Argument
+The Wine Program as the Differentiating Argument

 Buenos Aires Polo Club has twice been ranked by Star Wine List, appearing at both the number-one and number-two positions in their Hong Kong rankings in 2020.
 That is an unusual kind of recognition for a steakhouse, even a premium one.
 Star Wine List assesses wine programs on depth, range, and the quality of the list relative to the format.
-Reaching the leading of that ranking in a city where Forum and the Michelin-decorated rooms set the standard for serious beverage programs signals a list that is doing something beyond the expected pairing of Malbec with beef.
+Reaching the best of that ranking in a city where Forum and the Michelin-decorated rooms set the standard for serious beverage programs signals a list that is doing something beyond the expected pairing of Malbec with beef.

 Hong Kong's wine culture has matured considerably since the city removed duty on wine in 2008.
 That single policy change turned the city into one of Asia's most active fine wine markets and raised expectations for restaurant lists across every cuisine category.
 An Argentinian restaurant working in that environment needs to answer the same question every serious program in the city faces: does the list reflect genuine curatorial depth, or is it a commercially assembled safety net?
 The Star Wine List rankings in 2020 suggest the answer at Buenos Aires Polo Club leans toward the former.

-For context on how wine programs function at the top tier of this city's dining scene, it is worth noting that the rooms earning the most sustained recognition globally , from Le Bernardin in New York City to Alain Ducasse at Louis XV in Monte Carlo , treat the wine list as editorial content, not inventory.
+For context on how wine programs function at the top tier of this city's dining scene, it is worth noting that the rooms earning the most sustained recognition globally, from Le Bernardin in New York City to Alain Ducasse at Louis XV in Monte Carlo, treat the wine list as editorial content, not inventory.
 The 2020 Star Wine List performance places Buenos Aires Polo Club in that conversation, at least for Hong Kong's South American dining tier.

 Black Sheep Group and What Operator Pedigree Signals

 The restaurant is managed by Black Sheep Group, one of Hong Kong's larger and more actively expanding hospitality operators.
 At scale, F&B groups can cut either way: operational consistency and procurement advantages on one side, homogenisation of experience on the other.
 Black Sheep has generally trended toward the former, building a portfolio of concept-distinct rooms that share back-of-house infrastructure without sharing menus or atmosphere.
-The presence of a Master Sommelier within the programme , referenced in the awards data , is a more specific signal: that credential is not obtained cheaply or quickly, and its involvement in a steakhouse wine program is a deliberate statement about where the room positions itself within its peer set.

 In Hong Kong's broader dining scene, the pattern of placing credentialled sommeliers in non-French, non-Japanese rooms is relatively recent.
 The city's prestige dining hierarchy was historically weighted toward Cantonese, French, and Italian categories.
 Programs like this one at Buenos Aires Polo Club, alongside the Latin American approach at Mono in Central, suggest the market has broadened its appetite for serious wine engagement across cuisines.
-For more on how Hong Kong's restaurant scene organises itself by neighbourhood and category, the full Hong Kong restaurants guide maps the current field.
-The bars guide and wineries guide offer further context on the city's drinking culture.

 Placing the Room in Its LKF Context